 List of top banks that eased their limits

-The following is a list of banks that either allow you to make more than six withdrawals or transfers or aren’t keeping track of the number of times you withdraw or transfer from your savings deposit account:
+Some banks either permit more than six withdrawals or transfers each statement cycle or don’t track the number of times withdrawals or transfers are made from savings deposit accounts.
+Among them:

-- Ally Bank: It still has a limit of six withdrawals per statement cycle on its website.
-But the online bank is temporarily refunding these $10 fees, and not currently applying transaction limits, due to these Reg D changes.
+- Ally Bank: Imposes a limit of six withdrawals per statement cycle, according to its website.
+But the online-only bank is temporarily refunding the $10 fee it charges for excess withdrawals and isn’t imposing transaction limits, due to the Reg.
+D changes.

-- American Express National Bank: Allows up to nine withdrawals or transfers per monthly statement cycle.
+- American Express National Bank: Allows up to nine withdrawals or transfers each monthly statement cycle.

-- Bank of the West: Allows no more than nine certain transactions for a money market account statement cycle or a savings account per calendar month.
+- Bank of the West: Allows no more than nine transfers a month on money market and savings accounts.

 - Union Bank: Offers unlimited transfers and withdrawals.